|Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Russula cinereovinosa|

 by Michael Kuo

 Known from the southwestern United States, Russula cinereovinosa is a dead ringer for the better known western species "Russula atroviolacea" (which may be misnamed; see the comments below), differing only in microscopic features and ecology: Russula cinereovinosa grows under conifers while Russula atroviolacea is apparently associated with willows.
-Thus, comparison of microscopic details may be necessary to identify this mushroom with certainty; see the description and discussion below if you are interested.
+Thus, comparison of microscopic details may be necessary to identify this mushroom with certainty.

 Ecology: Mycorrhizal with conifers, including ponderosa pine, Engelmann spruce, and subalpine fir; growing alone, scattered, or gregariously; August; previously documented from Cochise County, Arizona and Colfax County, New Mexico; recorded here from La Plata County, Colorado.